tallen-hashicorp/vault-pr-ad-testing/README.md

-# vault-pr-ad-testing
+# Vault PR AD Testing
-In this document, we will detail the process of setting up and testing the AD Engine using PRs (Performance Replication) in HashiCorp Vault.
+In this document, we will detail the process of setting up and testing the AD & LDAP Engine's using PRs (Performance Replication) in HashiCorp Vault.
 This includes setting up the lab infrastructure, configuring Vault, and testing various scenarios.

 ## Setup Lab Infrastructure
-We will use AWS for the Active Directory (AD) and two virtual machines (VMs) - one for Vault Primary and one for Vault PR.
+We will use AWS for the Active Directory (AD) and two EC2 instances - one for Vault Primary and one for Vault PR.
 We will set up this infrastructure using Terraform.

 ### Create Terraform Variables
 ```bash